MMmgame/holiday-search-google-maps/README.md

 - I like to research holiday destinations at my PC where I can view a map of the area on a larger scale.
 I also like to search for tourist attractions and restaurants nearby.
 On clicking a place marker I would like to view contact details or their website address so that I can view it in more detail.

-Wireframes document "Project2_wireframes.pdf" is also available on GitHub (https://github.com/eldowling/holiday-search-google-maps/blob/master/docs/Project2_wireframes.pdf)
+The following wireframes document "Project2_wireframes.pdf" is also available on GitHub (https://github.com/eldowling/holiday-search-google-maps/blob/master/docs/Project2_wireframes.pdf)

+This document was used to provide an outline of the content required in the Holiday Search web application.
+Focusing on providing the key features and basic layout required.

 ## Features